Kidnapping: Canada

-Colombia

-According to a 2022 study by political scientist Danielle Gilbert, armed groups in Colombia engage in ransom kidnappings as a way to maintain the armed groups' local systems of taxation.
-The groups resort to ransom kidnappings to punish tax evasion and incentivize inhabitants not to shirk.
+Mexico

+The General Law to Prevent and Punish Crimes of Kidnapping establishes a prison sentence of 20–40 years for an individual convicted of holding another person as a hostage.
+The prison term increases to 25–45 years if the kidnapping occurred with violence against the victims, and then increases to 25–50 years if the kidnapping was committed by members of public safety.
+If the kidnapping results in homicide, the prison sentence will be from 40 to 70 years.

+Pakistan

+In Pakistan, there are two kinds of kidnapping: Kidnapping from Pakistan and kidnapping from lawful guardianship.
+Penal Code 360 states that whoever conveys any person beyond the limits of Pakistan without the consent of that person or of some person legally authorized to consent on behalf of that person is said to kidnap that person from Pakistan.
+Penal Code 363 states that whoever kidnaps any person from Pakistan or lawful guardianship shall be punished with imprisonment of either description of a term which may extend to seven years and shall also be liable to a fine.
+Kidnapping with a motive of murder, hurt, slavery, or to the lust of any person shall be punished with imprisonment for life with rigorous imprisonment for a term which may extend to ten years and shall also be liable to a fine.

 Netherlands

 Article 282 prohibits hostaging (and 'kidnapping' is a kind of 'hostaging').
-Part 1 of Article 282 allows sentencing kidnappers to maximum imprisonment of 8 years or a fine of the fifth category.
-Part 2 allows maximum imprisonment of 9 years or a fine of the fifth category if there are serious injuries.
+Part 1 of Article 282 allows sentencing kidnappers to maximum imprisonment of eight years or a fine of the fifth category.
+Part 2 allows maximum imprisonment of nine years or a fine of the fifth category if there are serious injuries.
 Part 3 allows maximum imprisonment of 12 years or a fine of the fifth category if the victim has been killed.
 Part 4 allows sentencing people that collaborate with kidnapping (such as proposing or make available a location where the victim hostaged).
 Part 1, 2 and 3 will apply also to them.